 Lucas likely would’ve been in prison for the rest of his life — if he didn’t become a government informant, enter the witness protection program, and ultimately help the DEA nab more than 100 drug-related convictions.
 One relatively minor setback aside — a seven-year sentence for an attempted drug deal in his post-informant life — he went on parole in 1991.

 Overall, Lucas managed to get through everything relatively unscathed and reportedly enriched.
 According to the New York Post, Lucas received “$300,000 from Universal Pictures and another $500,000 from the studio and [Denzel] Washington to buy a house and a new car.”

 But at the end of the day, beyond the ravages of his famous “Blue Magic,” Lucas was an admitted killer (“I killed the baddest motherf–ker.
 Not just in Harlem but in the world.”) and an admitted liar, on a grand scale.
 Robin Hood, he was not.

 In some of his last interviews, Frank Lucas walked back a bit of the braggadocio, admitting, for instance, that he only had one false-bottom coffin made.

 And for what it’s worth, Lucas also admitted that only “20 percent” of American Gangster is true, but the guys that busted him said that’s also an exaggeration.
 DEA agent Joseph Sullivan, who raided Lucas’s home back in 1975, said it’s closer to the single digits.

 “His name is Frank Lucas and he was a drug dealer — that’s where the truth in this movie ends.”

-Enjoy this article on Frank Lucas and the true story of American Gangster?
-Check out the history of 1970s Harlem in pictures.
-Want more?
-Explore the rest of the city in 41 photos of life in 1970s New York.
+After learning about Frank Lucas and the real story of “American Gangster,” take a look at the history of 1970s Harlem in pictures.
+Then, explore the rest of the city in 41 horrifying photos of life in 1970s New York.